injoo626/IntroToIM/MidtermProject/Progress.md

   - when the players click LEFT or RIGHT mouse button at stage 5, the program sometimes does not move on to the next game
   - seems to happen randomly: checked variables and inputs of each step but still could not figure out the problem
   - spent multiple hours looking at this but....

+- created two versions: one with bug but more complicated, and one without bug but less complicated
+  - Final(with bug)
+    - gives players options to move back and forth between the instructions
+  - Final (without bug)
+    - players cannot go back to reread the instruction. only moving forward is possible
+- two versions use different background images